How to Help Baby with Gas

 Tips for Moms: Prevention & Comfort

-Don't wait for the end of the feeding session.
-Try to burp halfway through a bottle or when switching breasts.
+Burp Frequently: Don't wait for the end of the feeding session to make them burp.
+As recommended by CHOP, try to burp halfway through a bottle or when switching breasts to get rid of trapped air before it travels deeper.

-Hold the bottle so the nipple is filled with milk, preventing the baby from swallowing extra air bubbles.
+Angle the Bottle: If you are bottle feeding, hold the bottle at the correct angle so the entire bottle nipple is filled with milk or formula.
+This prevents the baby from swallowing extra air bubbles.